Choosing a mat color

 Photographic art framed with a cover of glass or acrylic requires a mat to separate the photograph from the cover because art work that touches the cover will eventually stick to it and be damaged.
 In addition to protecting art, a mat of the right color and texture can enhance its beauty.

-To see how mats affect a photograph, click on the images on the right and enter a gallery where a photograph of a full moon setting at sunrise is displayed matted in different colors and textures.
+To see how mats affect a photograph, click on the images on the left and enter a gallery where a photograph of a full moon setting at sunrise is displayed matted in different colors and textures.
 Click through the images to see the changes.

 Which do you prefer?